apalhinha/anytopic/web/git-and-github.md

 ## Merge hot fix in the master

 ```
 git checkout master    # activate master
 git merge a_hotfix     # merge changes made in a_hotfix
 ```

 ## Delete unneeded branches (merger or not)

 ```
-git branch -d a_test  # Delete the branch
+git branch -d a_hotfix # Delete the branch
 ```

 ## Listing commands